Zest86/DPiKAN/README.md

 ## Usage

-To run the model results for the DPiKAN (PPG/mmWave) to BP estimation run:
+To run the model results for the DPiKAN BP estimation run:
 ```bash
 main.ipynb
 ```